scriptituk/ttf2pscid2/README.md

 JSON-supplied options take precedence over parameter switch values.
 The advantage of JSON is that Unicode characters represented as ASCII-compatible escapes (like `\u0142`) transport reliably and PostScript can embed them in a string token if required.
 I have not tested this project on Windows but on macOS/Linux systems UTF-8 works perfectly both in Ghostscript parameters and unescaped UTF-8 JSON.

-Note that PostScript string literals require the three special characters ( ) \ to be backslash-escaped (balanced pairs of parentheses need not be) and non-ASCII characters converted to octal escape sequences.
+Note that PostScript string literals require the three special characters ( ) \ to be backslash-escaped (balanced pairs of parentheses need not be) and " converted to \042 octal escape
+(because GhostScript versions since 9.23 use double-quotes to protect argument whitespace so they get stripped out, which is arguably the shell’s job but I suppose this is non-standard usage).

-This PostScript-escaping must be done on the JSON-encoded string and on any subset string.
+This PostScript-escaping must be done on the JSON-encoded string and on any subset string containing ( ) \ or ".
 Final shell-escaping is also advisable.

-Note that GhostScript versions since 9.23 use double-quotes to protect whitespace in parameters, therefore they get stripped out even if escaped, which is surely the shell’s job (but I suppose this is non-standard usage).
-So to pass in " use the \042 octal escape sequence.
-This is always necessary for JSON options.

 The PHP utilities file utils.php shows how to do it in PHP.